UK invokes national security to probe Nvidia's ARM deal

 ARM, which was founded and is still based in Cambridge, England, does not make chips but has created an instruction set architecture on which it bases designs for computing cores.

-Its chip designs and technology is licensed to customers such as Qualcomm Inc, Apple and Samsung Electronics Co Ltd.
+Its chip designs and technology is licensed to customers such as Qualcomm Inc (QCOM.O), Apple (AAPL.O) and Samsung Electronics Co Ltd (005930.KS).

 Our Standards: The Thomson Reuters Trust Principles.